 This is about 7″ x 10″ and was designed specifically to hold my most essential gear.
-It’s made of kraf-tex™, which is amazing stuff… the case is over two years old now, has seen daily use for all that time, and looks nearly as good as the day I made it.
-I redid the closures to improve usability, but that has nothing to do with kraf-tex™.
+It’s made of kraf-tex™, which is amazing stuff… the case is close to three years old now, has seen daily use for all that time, and looks nearly as good as the day it was made.
 This is the natural color material, crumpled for texture, and antiqued with an India ink wash.
-I drew the star map and compass motif with more India and white acrylic ink.
+The star map and compass motif are drawn with India and white acrylic inks.
 It’s sewn with a machine on the bottom and double-needle style by hand on the vertical seams.

-The size and shape was tailored to my very minimal plein aire gear.
+The size and shape is tailored to my very minimal plein aire gear.
 I believe in being able to set up and put everything away on a whim and a moment’s notice.
 This allows me to take advantage of random opportunities that would otherwise be wasted: lunch breaks, waiting rooms, rest breaks on walks.
-I don’t want to waste time and energy wrangling anything that isn’t absolutely necessary, so this case holds just those essentials and nothing more.
-That’s what led me to make my own kit in the first place – nearly every bag on Etsy.com that I liked was far bigger than I needed.
+I don’t want to spend time and energy wrangling anything that isn’t absolutely necessary, so this case holds just those essentials and nothing more.
+That’s what led me to make my own kit in the first place – nearly every bag for sale that I liked was far bigger than I needed.
 Bigger bags just attract more stuff!

-There’s really only three things I need: paper, waterbrush, and paint.
-Something to wipe the brush on is usually included, but I’ll go without in a pinch – it does create an interesting challenge.
-(It’s also the reason why black jeans exist.)
+There’s really only three things that are essential to watercolor painting: paper, brush, and paint.
+Something absorbent to clean the brush is usually in the case, but I’ll go without in a pinch – it does create an interesting challenge.
+(It’s also an excellent rationale for wearing black jeans.)

-- Paper is supplied by my sketchbooks, in this case handmade ones.
+- Paper is supplied by the sketchbooks, in this case handmade ones.
 All my hardbound books have featured 90lb or 140lb watercolor paper and 6″ x 9″ pages.
 This is an odd size for watercolor – it creates some scraps from 22″ x 30″ full sheets.
-The scraps are useful though and the size just feels right for me for everyday use.
-Every book has had different paper – it’s an opportunity to thoroughly explore one paper’s qualities, and changing it up once in a while keeps me form getting stagnant.
+The scraps are useful though, and the size just feels right for me for everyday use.
+Every book has featured different paper.
+This presents an opportunity to thoroughly explore one paper’s qualities, and changing it up once in a while keeps me form getting stagnant.

-- The brush is a Koi Waterbrush – large brush size and large handle.
+- The brush is a Sakura Koi Waterbrush – large brush size and large handle.
 These are remarkably efficient painting tools!
-The water in the reservoir seems minute compared to what you’d have in a wash bucket, yet it lasts me for a good hour of sketching.
-The tips will get mushy after a time, at which point I’ll trim them with a sharp Xacto and get several more months of use out of them.
+The water in the reservoir seems minute compared to the amount found in a wash bucket, yet it lasts for a good hour of sketching.
+The tips do get mushy after a time.
+When that happens, I’ll trim them with a sharp Xacto and get several more months of use out of them.
 Water is stored inside the brush, so there’s no need to carry a dedicated water container, unless it’s a really long session.

-- The palette is a repurposed vintage tin, in this case a tin that once held little cigars.
-It’s the perfect size for half-pans of watercolor, a mix of Da Vinci, Winsor Newton, M. Graham and Maimeri Blu paints.
+- The palette is a repurposed vintage tin.
+In this case, it’s a hinged box that once held little cigars.
+It happens to be the perfect size for 27 half-pans of watercolor paint.
+These are a mix of Da Vinci, Winsor Newton, M. Graham and Maimeri Blu pro-grade paints.

 - My favorite sketching tool is the Platinum Carbon Ink EF fountain pen.
-It comes with a truly waterproof ink that dries instantly, a nib that’s nearly as fine as a crow quill, it draws smoothly and the ink doesn’t bleed – it’s the pen I’ve been dreaming of!
-This is usually found in my pocket though, since I write with it all the time too.
+It comes with a truly waterproof ink that dries instantly and a nib that’s nearly as fine as a crow quill dip pen.
+It draws smoothly and the ink doesn’t bleed – it’s the pen I’ve been dreaming of!
 If you hit the link, you’ll note that the pen is actually quite long.
-It’s a desk pen, so it’s designed to sit in a fancy holder and the cap doesn’t post.
-In my world, that guarantees a lost cap.
-I took a Dremel tool and a pair of pliers to it.
-Shortening the barrel made it possible for the cap to fit on the back of the pen.
-It’s like a mini-pen, which fits well in the kit and suits my personal style perfectly.
+It’s a desk pen, so it’s designed to sit in a fancy holder.
+As-is, the cap doesn’t post.
+In my world, that guarantees a lost cap, so I took a Dremel tool and a pair of pliers to it.
+Shortening the barrel made it possible for the cap to fit securely on the back of the pen.
+It’s now a mini-pen, which fits well in the kit and suits my personal style perfectly.

 The Compass Pocket Kit

-This little gem doubles as a stealth sketch kit, and contingency plan if I’m not taking the other case.
+This tiny folder serves as a both a stealth sketch kit and a contingency plan if I’m not taking the other case.
 It’s also made of kraf-tex™.
 (This was actually my warm-up project for the Starry Sketch Kit, so I could learn about the material prior to starting that project.)
-It fits in a jeans pocket and contains everything I need to do little paintings.
-I’d like to make several more of these and scatter them around my truck, desk at work, and other places – just in case there’s some kind of art emergency or something.
+It fits in a jeans pocket and contains everything needed for little paintings.
+I’d like to make several more of these and scatter them around my truck, desk at work, and other places – just in case there’s some kind of art emergency.